-Proposal Votes required Effect of Votes Withheld / Abstentions and Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
+Proposal Votes required Abstentions and Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
 Votes withheld and broker non-votes will have no effect.
-Proposal 2 : Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the votes cast.
+Proposal 2 : Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively.
 Abstentions will have no effect.
 We do not expect any broker non-votes on this proposal.
+Proposal 3 : Approval of an amendment to our Restated Certificate of Incorporation to provide for exculpation of officers The affirmative vote of the holders of a majority of the common stock outstanding and entitled to vote.
+Abstentions and broker non-votes have the effect of votes against this proposal.